DreaminDani/anymessage/README.md

 ## Running the tests

-Currently, there are very few tests.
-You can run them via `npm run test` in the relevant subdirectories.
+Tests can be run by running `npm run test` in the relevant subdirectories.

-Some of the tests for the `api` require redis running on `localhost:6379` or else they'll throw an uncaught error.
-All calls to redis are mocked during testing, so these errors shouldn't affect the tests outcome.

-More info will be updated in this section as the testing strategy is built out.
+They can also be run via their associated Dockerfiles.
+More info in the [test README](./test/README.md)

 ### Linting